prody/ProDy/doc/tutorials/nmwiz_tutorial/nmwiz.rst

 ^^^^^^^^^^^^^^^^^^

 You can generate plots and heatmaps that are linked to the protein display.
 Click :guilabel:`Plot Mobility`, for example.
-You will see a plot
+You will see a plot of the residue mean squared fluctuations for the active mode.
+Clicking the points on the plot will toggle labels for the corresponding atoms in the VMD molecular display.

 Main Controls